-The Nomination & Compensation Committee, which is chaired by an Independent Outside Director, consists of four Directors, including two Independent Outside Directors and two Representative Directors, with a view to ensure appropriate involvement and advice from Independent Outside Directors.
+The Nomination & Compensation Committee, which is chaired by an Independent Outside Director, consists of four Directors, including two Independent Outside Directors and two Representative Directors.
 All decisions of the committee meeting shall be made by a majority of the members present when the meeting is attended by more than half of the members.
 In case of a tie vote, the matter shall be decided by the chairperson.
 A member cannot exercise his or her voting right for a decision regarding the person himself or herself.
 In such case, the voting right of the member shall be excluded from the number of voting rights held by the members present